PacktPublishing/Software-Architecture-with-Spring-5.0/README.md

 <a href="https://www.packtpub.com/application-development/mastering-architecting-solutions-spring-5?utm_source=github&utm_medium=repository&utm_campaign=9781788992992"><img src="https://d1ldz4te4covpm.cloudfront.net/sites/default/files/imagecache/ppv4_main_book_cover/B09935_low.png" alt="
 Software Architecture with Spring 5.0" height="256px" align="right"></a>

-This is the code repository for [Software Architecture with Spring 5.0](Packt UTM URL of the Book), published by Packt.
+This is the code repository for [Software Architecture with Spring 5.0](https://www.packtpub.com/application-development/mastering-architecting-solutions-spring-5?utm_source=github&utm_medium=repository&utm_campaign=9781788992992), published by Packt.

 **Design and architect highly scalable, robust, and high-performance Java applications**

 ## What is this book about?
 Spring 5 and its ecosystem can be used to build robust architectures effectively.
 Software architecture is the underlying piece that helps us accomplish our business goals whilst supporting the features that a product demands.
 This book explains in detail how to choose the right architecture and apply best practices during your software development cycle to avoid technical debt and support every business requirement.
 Choosing the right architecture model to support your business requirements is one of the key decisions you need to take when a new product is being created from scratch or is being refactored to support new business demands.
 This book gives you insights into the most common architectural models and guides you when and where they can be used.
 During this journey, you’ll see cutting-edge technologies surrounding the Spring products, and understand how to use agile techniques such as DevOps and continuous delivery to take your software to production effectively.
 By the end of this book, you’ll not only know the ins and outs of Spring, but also be able to make critical design decisions that surpass your clients’ expectations.

-This book covers the following exciting features: <First 5 What you'll learn points>
+This book covers the following exciting features:
 * Understand the key principles of software architecture
 * Uncover the most common architectural models available
 * Analyze scenarios where an architecture model should be used